Dhruv-2003/dhruv-2003.github.io/content/posts/wintermute-alpha-challenge-25.md

 i first heard about the challenge from someone who competed last year and later joined wintermute, which got me curious. i expected more research-analyst style questions (finding data, doing protocol-level case studies, etc.), but it turned out to be much more hands-on: debugging exploits, replaying attacks, decompiling bytecode, liquidations, and even a pvp liquidity game.

-this mix of research + execution hooked me instantly. i’m not a security researcher by background, but i like solving puzzles, and my time as a research engineer at stackr labs taught me to learn by doing. this challenge became a sprint of learning defi internals under pressure.
+this mix of research + execution hooked me instantly. i’m not a security researcher by background, but i like solving puzzles. this challenge became a sprint of learning defi internals under pressure.

 if you want the solutions, check this [case studies writeup](https://github.com/Frodan/wintermute-alpha-2025-writeups) by @frodan. if you want to see how someone like me worked through them, right or wrong, then read on.